Rahul Gandhi stresses Congress has to work for all irrespective of their caste, says Punjab party leader | Politics

 Channi took oath earlier this month as the 16th Chief Minister of Punjab and succeeds Captain Amarinder Singh, who resigned from the topmost position in the state following months of infighting between him and Punjab Pradesh Congress Committee (PPCC) chief Navjot Singh Sidhu.
 "Channi ji and Sidhu Sahab will create a new environment in Punjab," said Raja.

-Referring to the tenure of Amarinder Singh, he further said that for the first time in the history of Punjab, a chief minister served for 9.5 years.
+Referring to the tenure of Captain Amarinder Singh, he further said that for the first time in the history of Punjab, a chief minister served for 9.5 years.
 "Now, he should stand behind the new Punjab government and shower his blessings.
 He should assure that he would be available whenever he is required," concluded the Congress leader.
-Meanwhile, the Punjab cabinet expansion is currently underway at Raj Bhawan.
+Meanwhile, 15 Congress MLAs took oath as ministers in the Channi-led Punjab cabinet today.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)